RoninW3/willh87.github.io/README.md

 # IMRPOVEMENTS

   Can't wait to add improvements and projects from React, MongoDB, Express and Node.js as I learn them!

+  As more projects will be posted, a sorting function with dyanmic DOM buttons to filter JS, HTML/CSS, React, Node.js projects will be added.

+  Certifications and CEU's to be added to ./about.html

 # LICENSE